PeerHerholz/neuroscout/book/neuroscout_web/builder/index.md

 ![Select runs](img/save.png)

-When you first save your analysis, it will be assigned a unique, permanent ID.
+When you first save your analysis, it will be assigned a unique, permanent `ID`.

 Note that when you advance through tabs in the builder, the analysis will be automatically saved.